rubyonracetracks/rails-legacy-docu/docs/02-04-build.md

 ## Things to Change

 ### PostgreSQL
-* NOTE: I'm assuming here that the app uses a PostgreSQL database for the development environment.
+* NOTE 1: I'm assuming here that the app uses a PostgreSQL database for the development environment.
 If not, this PostgreSQL section is not applicable.
+* NOTE 2: If you start a new Rails app the Ruby on Racetracks way, SQLite is used in the development environment initially, but a script is provided to automate the process of setting things up in PostgreSQL.
 * The default PostgreSQL configuration provided in the Docker image assumes that you want good security and is designed for the Rails apps created under the Ruby on Racetracks system.
 This configuration may not be suitable for some legacy Rails apps, which were configured differently.
 For example, they may be configured to not require any username or password, or they may be configured to require a username but not a password.
 * Manually configuring PostgreSQL is a painful process that I'm guaranteed to screw up several times before getting it right.
 This is why I insist on using a script to do it on autopilot.
 * Add the following commands to the beginning of your build_fast.sh script (just before the first command):
 ```
+# There may be no config/database.yml in the source code.
+If that is
+# the case, there should be instructions on how to generate it or to
+# copy it from another file in the source code.
+Add the command for
+# doing this below:
+#
+#

 #################################################################
 # BEGIN: section to omit if a username and password are specified
 #################################################################